-Kingsland CE Academy is committed to ensuring that every child excels.
-The pupil premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and diminish the difference between them and their peers.
+We are committed to ensuring that every child excels.
+The pupil premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils.

-Kingsland CE Academy currently has 197 Pupil Premium pupils, which is 47% of our school population*
+We currently have 205 Pupil Premium pupils, which is 49% of our school population*

 The pupil premium is a government initiative that targets extra money at pupils from deprived backgrounds.
 Research shows that pupils from deprived backgrounds underachieve compared to their non-deprived peers.
 The premium is provided to enable these pupils to be supported to reach their potential.